openwdl/wdl/SPEC.md

 #### sep

 'sep' is interpreted as the separator string used to join multiple parameters together.
-For example, passing the list `[1,2,3]` as a parameter to the command `python script.py ${sep=',' int numbers+}` would yield the command line:
+For example, passing the list `[1,2,3]` as a parameter to the command `python script.py ${sep=',' Int numbers+}` would yield the command line:

 ```
 python script.py 1,2,3
 ```

-Alternatively, if the command were `python script.py ${sep=' ' int numbers+}` it would parse to:
+Alternatively, if the command were `python script.py ${sep=' ' Int numbers+}` it would parse to:

 ```
 python script.py 1 2 3